Why Digital Transformation (DX) is crucial for your Bottom Line

 What pops into your mind when you hear the words, Digital Transformation?
 Most people think of information technology, automation, and selling products and services online.
 This is true but few people know about the factors needed to support and ultimately guarantee the success of this technology.

 In order for your business to be in perfect balance, you need the Yin of technology and the Yang of a new way of thinking.

-An MIT and Capgemini study titled “The Digital Advantage: How Digital leaders outperform their peers in every industry” (2017) found that there are two major spheres that businesses must tackle in order to reap the financial rewards of Digital Transformation:
+An MIT and Capgemini study titled “The Digital Advantage: How Digital leaders outperform their peers in every industry” found that there are two major spheres that businesses must tackle in order to reap the financial rewards of Digital Transformation:

 Interestingly, businesses that focused just on digital sophistication (dubbed “Fashionistas”) did not reach the profitability of those who invested mostly in developing management competencies (dubbed “Conservatives”).
-Companies who had invested little into either arena – “Digital Beginners” – were the least profitable.
+Companies who had invested little into either arena, “Digital Beginners”, were the least profitable.

 For Digital Transformation to occur, someone needs to take the reins and lead the enterprise forward.
-While it is debatable as to where in the organisation this push should come from, studies have found that effective change can transpire when IT leaders expand the scope of their role to become business technology managers.
+While it's debatable as to where in the organisation this push should come from, studies have shown that effective change only happens when IT leaders expand the scope of their role to become business technology managers.

 The worth of investing in BTM can be championed to business leaders by mapping the value propositions that digital transformation brings to the organisation.

 Primarily, BTM aids in finding and implementing the most appropriate, cost-effective platforms to advance businesses' objectives.